knowrob/knowrob/README.md

 # https://github.com/mongodb/mongo/blob/master/src/mongo/util/exit_code.h
 # Status 62 identifies old DBs in /var/log and /var/lib, so delete them.
 # To instead keep them, you'll need to downgrade mongo, dump DBs, upgrade mongo, recreate DBs.
-# When it fails to open /var/log/mongodb/mongod.log the permissons for that file are incorrect or non existent.
+# When it fails to open /var/log/mongodb/mongod.log the permissons for that file are incorrect.
-# Either set owner and group of these two paths to mongodb, or reinstall mongodb again, which recreates the files needed.
+# Either set owner and group of these two paths to mongodb, or reinstall mongodb.
 ```

 - [rosprolog](https://github.com/knowrob/rosprolog)